bobby-waitung-lo/codingTask_NLP_sentiment_analysis/README.md

 The program is stored in sentiment_analysis.py

+Please download amazon_product_reviews.csv and sentiment_analysis.py in the same directry.

+Then, run the program sentiment_analysis.py

 1. A description of the dataset used

 The dataset used is a list of over 34,000 consumer reviews for Amazon products like